FAQ Master's Programme in Economics

 7. How do I apply to courses in the standard track?

 Through universityadmissions.se.
 The deadlines are (minor variations may occur): 15 April (for the fall) and 15 October (for the spring).
 You have to log on before you choose courses.
-Do not log on with your universityadmissions.se account.
-You can use Uppsala University’s student portal to log in.
+Do not log on with your universityadmissions.se account, you can use Uppsala University’s student account to log in.
 Choose Uppsala University from the list of universities in the grey box.

 8. How do I apply to courses at other departments?

 Some courses are open to Master’s students through the national application system, universityadmissions.se (in that case, see above).
-You may find other courses through the respective departments’ homepages and through the Student Portal.
+You may find other courses through the respective departments’ homepages.
 You then need to contact the director or student counselor at the responsible department.

 9. MFS (minor field studies) – how does it work?